-Our trip to Colombia will be our first trip ever to South America, together.
-Daan already visited Ecuador like 10 years ago and we traveled to Central America already, Costa Rica to be precies.
-In the beginning, we will get some days off in the Caribbean sun flying from Amsterdam with KLM Royal Dutch Airlines to Cartagena.
-The first week we are planning to spend in the so-called ‘Pearl of the Caribbean’ swimming in the Caribbean Sea under palm trees and exploring the historical center of Cartagena.
+Our trip to Colombia was our first trip ever to South America, together.
+Daan already visited Ecuador about ten years ago, and we have traveled to Central America already, Costa Rica to be precise.
+For our Gay Colombia Travel Guide, we started our Colombia adventure with some days off in the Caribbean sun.
+Therefore, we flew from Dresden via Amsterdam with KLM Royal Dutch Airlines to Cartagena.
+For the first week we didn’t plan anything super wild but to relax and adjust to the time difference in the so-called ‘Pearl of the Caribbean’ swimming in the Caribbean Sea under palm trees and exploring the historical center of Cartagena.

-The next stop on our list will be Bogotá, the Colombian capital city.
-And yes, we are super excited to spend Halloween in Bogotá.
-After a couple of days in around 2.600 meters altitude, we are planning to set off to Medellín, the so-called “City of Eternal Spring”.
-The plan is to end our Colombia trip with a glamping experience.
-And then, off to Peru!
-This Colombia guide should give you an orientation of what you can explore during a first 9 days trip.
-We will add new blog articles to our Gay Travel Guide Colombia with more information in the next months.
+The next stop on the gay travel bucket list was Bogotá, the Colombian capital city.
+And yes, we were super excited to spend Halloween in Bogotá.
+After a couple of days at around 2,600 meters altitude, we jumped on a plane off to Medellín, the so-called “City of Eternal Spring”.
+The plan was to end our Colombia trip with a glamping experience.
+And then, off to our next South American adventure in Peru!
+This Colombia guide should give you an orientation of what you can explore during the first 13-day trip.
+We will add new blog articles to our Gay Travel Guide Colombia with additional information in the following months.
 But now, enjoy Colombia through a Couple of Men‘s eyes.

-Gay Travel Guide Bogota
+Gay Bogotá Travel Guide

-Gay Travel Guide Medellin
+Gay Medellin Travel Guide

-Gay Travel Guide Cartagena
+Gay Cartagena Travel Guide